catalystcomputing/DSIoT-Python-sessions/Session4/README.md

 # Plan

-- Convert to dictionary
+- Convert to dictionary and vectorise
-- Split description into dictionary values
+- Vectorise description text by word
-	- In position order attributes calls pos1, pos2
-	- In alphabetic order alpha1, alpha2
+	- Try stop words
+- Combine Whole description string, vectorisd and vectorise description text by word
+- Add spell checking
+	- Remove duplicate rows after spell checking
+- Where multi entries per barcode exists test these to see if they still end up in the same category

 Links:
 http://fastml.com/converting-categorical-data-into-numbers-with-pandas-and-scikit-learn/